-South Carolina sports betting is not available as of February 2021, and it likely won’t be available at any point this year.
+South Carolina sports betting is not available as of the beginning of 2022, and it likely won’t be available at any point this year either.

 There have been some recent attempts to legalize South Carolina sports betting, but none of those bills were able to advance.
 South Carolina online sports betting could be an option, but there is still work to be done on that front as well.